MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/default-order-settings.md

 | 10   |      | C1            |  V2   |  2           |  21               |                                                |                    |
 | 0    |      |               |       | 1            | 11                |                                                |                    |

 The system traverses the set of rules two times to determine the site and warehouse.
-When a purchase order line is created for configuration C1, version V2, the site is determined based on the rule with rank 10.
-Then the system searches for a rule for site 2 to determine a warehouse.
-Rule 20 is found and because it has a higher rank, the warehouse on the purchase order line will be 22, and not 21.
+When a purchase order line is created for configuration C1, version V2, the site is determined based on the rule that has a rank of 10.
+The system then searches for a rule for site 2 to determine a warehouse.
+Rule 20 is found, and because it has a higher rank, the warehouse on the purchase order line will be 22, not 21.

 As general guidance, specific rules and rules for dimensions that are more important than other dimensions get higher ranks, while more generic rules get lower ranks.